Cbanyungong/R-YOLOv4/Readme.md

 # R-YOLOv4

 This is a PyTorch-based R-YOLOv4 implementation which combines YOLOv4 model and loss function from R3Det for arbitrary oriented object detection.
+(Final project for NCKU INTRODUCTION TO ARTIFICIAL INTELLIGENCE course)

 ### Dataset